Moving to France from America: Your Arrival To-Do List

 From the moment you arrive in France, make a habit of collecting your utility bills, bank statements, and rent receipts.
 You are going to need proof that you live in France when you open bank accounts, obtain loans and so forth; and when you apply for your Carte Vitale (health insurance card) you’ll need proof you’ve been living permanently in France for at least the last 3 months.

-You should have opened an account at a France bank while still in the states; get a new checkbook with the address of your temporary home, as you may find it difficult to use checks that have a U.S. address on them.
+You should have opened an account at a France bank while still in the states if possible; get a new checkbook with the address of your temporary home, as you may find it difficult to use checks that have a U.S. address on them.

 Set Up Your French Cell Phone